patrykcieslak/stonefish/docs/environment.rst

 Water currents have a significant impact on the operation of underwater robots.
 Therefore, the *Stonefish* library implements some basic forms of water currents, treated as water velocity fields.
 Currently implemented types of water currents include:

 - ``Uniform`` the same velocity in the whole ocean

-- ``Jet`` a velocity distribution coming from an underwater pipe outlet
+- ``Jet`` a velocity distribution coming from an circular underwater outlet

-- ``Pipe`` a velocity distrubution in a virtual pipe
+- ``Pipe`` a velocity distrubution resambling a virtual pipe submerged in the ocean

 Ocean optics
 ------------

-As mentioned before, underwater rendering plays an important role in reallistic simulation of optical sensors.
+As mentioned before, underwater rendering plays an important role in realistic simulation of optical sensors.
 The *Stonefish* library implements optical effects encountered in ocean waters like light absorption, out-scattering, and in-scattering, also called the airlight.
 The absorption and scattering coefficeints are computed for three wavelengths, corresponding to the red, green and blue channels of the rendering pipeline, based on the Jerlov measurements covering wide spectrum of the coastal water types.
 The water quality is defined with a single parameter ranging from 0.0 to 1.0, where the lower limit corresponds to the Jerlov type I water and the upper limit represents the Jerlov type 9C water.

 Definitions